Kuvelet/Sales_Forecast_Python/README.md

 Chassis components such as sway bar links, upper control arms, or subframe bushings often see non-cyclic demand.
 These items typically fail due to long-term wear, accidents, or corrosion and are rarely replaced on a seasonal schedule.

+In the automotive aftermarket, especially for chassis components such as control arms, ball joints, tie rods, and sway bar links, demand tends to be irregular, driven by wear and tear, and highly localized.
+Unlike seasonal products like batteries or windshield wipers, failures in chassis parts are usually caused by real-world factors such as

+- Vehicle aging patterns (many chassis parts are replaced between 90,000–150,000 miles)
+- Suspension damage from potholes in urban areas

 Prophet sometimes inferred trends where none existed or smoothed out abrupt changes caused by real-world failure events, leading to either overly optimistic forecasts or underpredictions.

 ARIMA, on the other hand:
 - Adapted better to short-term patterns
-- Delivered*more consistent forecasts even with limited historical data
+- Delivered more consistent forecasts even with limited historical data
 - Required less tuning, making it scalable for thousands of parts across categories like control arms, and tie rods

 Additionally, by disabling seasonality, ARIMA avoided forcing patterns that didn’t exist; making it more honest and reliable for this SKU-level forecasting task.